grafana/grafana/docs/sources/datasources/loki/configure-loki-data-source.md

 You can add multiple derived fields.

 {{% admonition type="note" %}}
-If you use Grafana Cloud, you can request modifications to this feature by clicking **Open a Support Ticket** from the Cloud Portal.
+If you use Grafana Cloud, you can request modifications to this feature by clicking **Open a Support Ticket** from the Grafana Cloud Portal.
 {{% /admonition %}}

 Each derived field consists of the following: